 Her name was out of my mouth before I could even process the situation.

-I watched, petrified, as I saw the bludger pass by Roxanne and continue on its way toward the stands.
+I watched, petrified, as I saw the bludger fly pass Roxanne, who was unable to stop it, and continue on its way toward the stands.

 More specifically, the exact stands on which Sirrah and her friend, Leighton, were sitting.

 Even more specifically, exactly where Sirrah herself was sitting.